mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

 distinguish from one another.
 Be aware that the success of the algorithm greatly depends on how much the histogram cooperates.

-This feature can be accessed by right clicking the projection histogram in the recon window and selecting "Auto".
+This feature can be accessed by right clicking the projection histogram in the image view and selecting "Auto".
 In the Reconstruction window, there is also the option to access the auto colour feature by clicking on the "Auto Change Colour Palette" button in the bottom-left corner.
 This is shown below: